 - What experience do you have of working with charities like us? - Which individuals/team would look after our charity and where are they based?
-Will we be able to contact them if we have questions or concerns about our investments? - What is your investment proposal for our charity? - What investment performance could we expect? - What information will we receive from you, in what format, and when? - What total fee would be charged?
-It is important to understand how much it will cost for the support you want and if the expertise provides value for money.
+Will we be able to contact them if we have questions or concerns about our investments? - What is your investment proposal for our charity? - What investment performance could we expect? - What information will we receive from you, in what format, and when? - What is the total investment management cost?
+It is important to understand how much it will cost for the support you want and if the expertise provides value for money. - What is your approach to ESG and active stewardship?

 Once a professional adviser has been chosen by the charity trustees, the arrangement should be formalised so that each party is clear about what is expected and what is to be provided.
 For example, this could be done in a letter of engagement or investment management agreement.
-As with any contract, the trustees will want to keep that under periodic review, to ensure that as the charity's strategy evolves over time, that its investment policy keeps pace, and its investments are continuing to support the charity's goals.